 Most cases of aplastic anaemia are acquired, meaning that it develops after an event such as viral infection or taking certain medications.
 The main cause of developing aplastic anaemia is after an autoimmune reaction, where your immune system targets your own cells.
 Aplastic anaemia can also be inherited at birth, through faulty genes passed on by your parents, although that is much rarer.

-Find out more from The Aplastic Anaemia Trust.
+You can find out more from the Aplastic Anaemia Trust.

 Cell type: Red blood cells

 Frequency: Approx. 125 / year in the UK

 UK transplants: 91 in 2016 (for all types of anaemia)